kulo/head-north/apps/api/src/adapters/README.md

 When migrating from the old parser-based approach:

 1. **Identify Data Sources**: What JIRA data does your organization use?
-2. **Map Transformations**: How do JIRA concepts map to Omega concepts?
+2. **Map Transformations**: How do JIRA concepts map to Head North concepts?
 3. **Extract Logic**: Move transformation logic from parsers to adapter
 4. **Use Primitives**: Replace custom utilities with primitives
 5. **Test Thoroughly**: Ensure data structure matches expectations